cjheath/adl/docs/README.md

 ## Aspect Definition Language (ADL)

-The Aspect Definition Language (ADL) is a language for defining the classification, attributes and values of hierarchies of data objects.
+The Aspect Definition Language (ADL) is a minimalist language for defining the classification, attributes and values of hierarchies of data objects.
+It simplifies and improves in almost every way on JSON, XML and YAML, while being fully extensible and type-safe.

 ### Free-form